How Much Is an X-ray for Dogs? Stomach, Chest & More

 Pet insurance gives you control over your budget without being burdened by unexpected vet bills.
 Odie pet insurance makes your pet’s medical care manageable.

-Because Odie’s pet insurance offers several dog plans, decide which fits your budget and your pet’s needs best.
+Since Odie’s pet insurance offers multiple dog plans, choose the one that best fits your budget and your pet’s needs.
 With this kind of flexibility, you can cover your dog’s X-rays.

 What about the claims process for pet insurance?